ishroid/RubeenDummyWordGame/README.md

 - [All bot related code is available here][PlDb]

 ## Base App [main]
-- The main module that help us to distribute different veriant of app.
+- The main module that help us to distribute different variant of app.
 - Base of project with package [com.rubean.interviewGame]
 - This will work like a bridge between Game BOT and User.
 - Through this module we are exposing our Game SDK as BotManager class,